Friday, October 26th at Renton Technical College

 Nasrin Nazemi is Assessment Coordinator at the University of Washington.
 She has taught English to diverse groups of learners and has served on several curriculum committees contributing to the development of various courses and curricula.
 Her work is currently focused on designing and developing classroom assessment and program evaluation instruments.
 Nasrin has a Master’s in TESOL, and has developed familiarity with online course design and development, including assessment, through taking various self-paced online courses.

-STEM and ELL: Endangered Orca Whales in the Puget Sound
+STEM and ELL: A Lesson on Endangered Orca Whales in the Puget Sound

 (This session qualifies for 3 STEM clock hours.)

 Abstract: This 3-hour workshop will take you through an authentic STEM lesson through the lens of engaging ELLs at varying levels of language acquisition.
 By integrating Science, Engineering, and Math, students see how these subjects come together to solve real-world problems.